grame-cncm/faustdoc/src/manual/syntax.md

 Only numerical functions involving simple `int` and `float` parameters are allowed currently in Faust.
 No vectors, tables or data structures can be passed as parameters or returned.

+Several primitives expect a precise type for some of their parameters.
+If the parameter type is not the expected one, the Faust compiler automatically promotes it to the correct type.
+Mathematical operators also do type promotion when needed.
+Some of them can work in *int* when all of their parameters have *int* type, and switch to *float* when one of them is *float*.
+The precise rule is more precisely described for each mathematical operation.

 #### Variables and Constants

 External variables and constants can also be declared with a similar syntax.
 In the same `maths.lib` file, the definition of the sampling rate constant [`SR`](https://faustlibraries.grame.fr/libs/maths/#masr) and the definition of the block-size variable [`BS`](https://faustlibraries.grame.fr/libs/maths/#mabs) can be found: